czbiohub-sf/dashit/dashit/contrib/score_guides_scripts/README.md

-# DASH analysis
+# DASH score_guides analysis
-score_guides_wrapper.sh illustrates a sample batch workflow for running score_guides to examine if a set of samples would undergo depletion by a given guide set or if a DASHed library contains any remaining material which should have been depleted.
+`score_guides_wrapper.sh` illustrates a sample batch workflow for running score_guides to examine if a set of samples would undergo depletion by a given guide set or if a DASHed library contains any remaining material which should have been depleted.

 It performs subsampling, converting to fasta, and running DASHit score_guides on a directory of fastq.gz files downloaded from AWS.
 Recommend to run in tmux/screen.